 Blood Type Personality B

-Type B is highly adjustable; they can feel people.
+The type B is highly adjustable; they can feel people.
 They are into body language and other methods of deciphering others.
-People with blood type B personality type rely on their intuition and trust themselves.
+People with the blood type B personality type rely on their intuition and trust themselves.

 Blood Type AB Personality

 Freedom-loving AB’s are strong and rational people.
 They don’t worry about little things and usually can assess their life challenges without emotions getting in the way.
 Despite their love for freedom and independent thinking, they don’t have any issues when it comes to relationships and are quite popular.

 This type is described as responsible, practical, rule-conscious and organized.
 They make excellent leaders and their determination helps them achieve their goals.
 While they are usually liked by other people, they are somewhat loners and need a lot of time alone.